1432junaid/quarentine/coch-task/Readme.txt

 #task011x1:

-given a string S and a string T, count the number of distinct sybsequrnce of T in S.
+given a string S and a string T, count the number of distinct subsequences of T in S.
-A subsequence of a strinf is a new string which is formed from the original string by deletinf some (an be none) of the characters without disturbing the relative position of the remaining characters.(ie,"ACE" is a subsequence of "ABCDE" while "AEC" is not).
+A subsequence of a string is a new string which is formed from the original string by deletinf some (an be none) of the characters without disturbing the relative position of the remaining characters.(ie,"ACE" is a subsequence of "ABCDE" while "AEC" is not).

 Here is an example:
-S = "rabbit", T = "rabbit"
+S = "rabbbit", T = "rabbit"
 Return 3.

 ----------------------------------------------------------------------------------------------------------------------------------------------